 Sides:

-Storing: Store any leftover sheet pan steak fajitas mixture in an airtight container in the fridge for up to 3 days.
+Store: Store any leftovers in an airtight container in the fridge for up to 3 days.

-Reheat: Reheat the flank steak fajitas in a large skillet, pan-frying until warmed through.
+Reheat: Reheat steak fajitas in a large skillet, pan-frying until warmed through.
 This not only heats the steak but also crisps it up a little.

 Sheet Pan Steak Fajitas

-These Sheet Pan Steak Fajitas cook tender slices of beef with onions, bell peppers, and a simple seasoning for a quick, easy, family-pleasing dinner!
-Once baked, serve the oven steak fajitas in tortilla wraps, over rice bowls, and with several sides for a dish your family will want time and time again!
+Sheet Pan Steak Fajitas with tender slices of beef, onions, bell peppers, and a simple seasoning for a quick, easy, family approved dinner!

 Ingredients